kernsuite-docker/base/README.md

 KERN is the radio astronomical software suite.
 Read more about KERN at http://kernsuite.info

-A basic Ubuntu 16.04 image with the radio-astro PPA repository enabled.

-* Has worldwide location based mirrors configured
+This docker image is:

+* Based on Ubuntu 16.04
 * Has Universe, Multiverse and Restricted repo's enabled
 * Has the KERN development launchpad PPA enabled
+* Has a docker-apt-install script which can be used to install debian package while keeping the Docker image clean and tiny.

 You can manually build this image with `make build `or download it from the docker hub with the name radioastro/base: